braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 - **Group 3:** All events that count for a 1 point decrement.
 - **Everyone Else:** Action Paths allow you to define the window to wait and see if a user takes an action, before dropping them into an “everyone else” group.
 For lead scoring, this is an opportunity to decrement the score for “inactivity”.

-![Action Path containing Action Groups for adding one point, five poins, and ten points; subtracting one point and ten points; and “Everyone Else”.][]
+![Action Path containing Action Groups for adding one point, five poins, and ten points; subtracting one point and ten points; and “Everyone Else”.][7]

 #### Step 4c: Configure each group to include the relevant events

 In each Action Group, select **Select trigger** and choose the event that will add the number of points for that particular action group.
 Add more triggers to include all the events that will increment the lead score by one.
 For example, a user could increment their score by one when they start a session in any app or perform a custom event (such as registering or joining a webinar).

-![Action Group for adding a point with the triggers of “Starting Session in Any App” and “Performing Custom Event”.][]
+![Action Group for adding a point with the triggers of “Starting Session in Any App” and “Performing Custom Event”.][8]{: style="max-width:80%;"}

 #### Step 4d: Add User Update steps

 Add a User Update step to each Canvas path created below your Action Path.

-![Canvas displaying the Action Path with branched User Update paths for each Action Group.][]
+![Canvas displaying the Action Path with branched User Update paths for each Action Group.][9]{: style="max-width:80%;"}

 {: start=”2”}
 In each User Update step’s **Compose** tab, do the following for the respective fields: